atomic77/gopensearch/README.md

 * Bulk doc creation
 * Basic support for term/match queries against string fields
 * Bool must/should compound queries crudely supported
+* Multiple single-value aggregates

 Near-term goals:
-* Improving parsing coverage of Query DSL
-* Basic aggregation
+* Multi-valued and nested-aggregations
 * Improved test case coverage
 * Improved documentation for what is supported and what isn't, and helpful error messages when unsupported features are used